 6.10 Unchecked array copying [XYW]

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.10 does not apply to Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.10 does not apply to Ada.

 Ada allows arrays to be copied by simple assignment (“:=”).
 The rules of the language ensure that no overflow can happen; instead, the exception Constraint_Error is raised if the target of the assignment is not able to contain the value assigned to it.
 The rules also ensure that overlapping source and target slices are handled correctly, i.e., the target slice receives the original value of the source slice.
 Since array copy is provided by the language, Ada does not provide unsafe functions to copy structures by address and length.